enonic/old-xp-doc/doc/appendix/changes/index.rst

 * lib-cache (Create caches with Javascript)
 * lib-io (Read, Write and parse files and binaries)
-* lib-http-client (Integrate with remote http services)
+* lib-http-client (Integrate with remote HTTP services)
 * lib-context (Access and override context during request, i.e. execute commands as other users)
 * lib-security (Access and modify content and node permissions)